Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-I use the same method as when I make classic buttercream and added peanut butter to the mix which not only adds a rich nutty flavor but also gives it a nice thick texture.
+It’s just as easy to make as my classic buttercream frosting but the added peanut butter adds a rich nutty flavor but also gives it a nice thick texture.
 Perfect for piping!

 Chocolate peanut butter cupcakes ingredients on counter.